richard-sebos/sebostechnology/_pre_posts/AppArmor/article.md

 Starting in **Complain Mode** allows teams to observe and refine security policies without disrupting development or testing.
 And when it’s time to lock things down, switching to **Enforce Mode** provides solid protection against unauthorized access—whether accidental or malicious.

 Remember, security is a process, not a one-time event.
 Stay vigilant, review logs regularly, and adjust policies as your projects evolve.

----

-Would you like me to prepare the social media snippets for this article as well?